-Supplements and vitamins.
+- Supplements and vitamins.
 In some cases, nerve pain can be worsened -- or even caused -- by a deficiency of vitamin B12.
-If your doctor decides you need it, he or she might recommend injections of vitamin B12 or supplements.
+If your doctor decides you need it, they might recommend injections of vitamin B12 or supplements.

 Other supplements are sometimes used as treatments for nerve pain.
 There's some preliminary evidence that a few of them -- like acetyl-L-carnitine, alpha-lipoic acid, and gamma linolenic acid -- might help with nerve pain caused by diabetes.
 However, the evidence isn't clear; more research needs to be done.
 Always check with a doctor before you start taking a supplement regularly.

 Your nonprescription options include more than over-the-counter medicines.
 Here are some other treatments that you could try for your nerve pain.

 - Acupuncture.
 This traditional Chinese approach has proven helpful for many kinds of pain.
 Researchers speculate that acupuncture might release chemicals that numb pain, or that it blocks the pain signals sent from the nerves.
 In studies of acupuncture on nerve pain specifically, results have been mixed.
 But given that it has few side effects, you could try it to see whether it works for you.

 - Physical therapy.Nerve damage can lead to muscle weakness and wasting.
 Working with a physical therapist can help reverse that -- and might help reduce pain in the process.

 - Massage.
 While the evidence that massage helps with chronic pain isn't clear, it has few risks.
 Some people find that it can be especially helpful with painful muscle spasms.